GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 We define scale on our frontend as the ability to maintain precise and performant playback as projects get larger and more complex.
 One way to scale performance is to mount as few videos as possible at once, however when we do this we risk slow and choppy transitions.
 While we have developed internal systems to cache video components for reuse, there are limitations to how much control HTML5 video tags can provide.

-In the future we may attempt to play all media using web codecs.
+In the future, we may attempt to play all media using WebCodecs.
 This could allow us to be very precise about what data we buffer which should help scale performance.

 We can also do a better job of offloading large trackpad computations to web workers, and can be more intelligent about pre-fetching files and pre-generating frames.
 We see large opportunities to optimize our overall application performance, and to extend functionality with tools like webGL.

 We would also like to continue our investment in tensorflow.js, which we currently use for intelligent background removal, and which we plan to leverage for other sophisticated tasks such as object detection, feature extraction, style transfer and so on.

-We are excited about the promise of native like performance and functionality on a free and open web.
+We're excited about the promise of native like performance and functionality on a free and open web.